Teradata Development – Keep it simple, stupid!

-The chance to end up with a good execution plan decreases rapidly with the number of joins!
+The chance of ending up with a good execution plan decreases rapidly with the number of joins!

-How can we reduce the risk to end up with a bad execution plan?
+How can we reduce the risk of a bad execution plan?

 There are three straightforward and efficient ways of reducing the risk of bad performance: